joshgarno/web-sprint-challenge-javascript-fundamentals/README.md

 3. What is closure?

-A. Creates an instance of a function with name and attributes gathered from the lexical scope it's passed into.
+A. Passes a function as an argument to another function invoking that function and gathering information for the function.

 4. Describe the four rules of the 'this' keyword.